 Raveling and weathering are the wearing away of the pavement surface.
 Raveling is the condition where the mid- to large size aggregates are becoming dislodged; weathering is when the fine aggregate wears away exposing the edges of the larger aggregate.
-This distress is usually evident over large areas.
+These distresses are usually evident over large areas and may occur together (pictured above) or separately.
 Raveling and weathering may indicate that the asphalt binder has hardened significantly.

+Raveling - At low severity, the number of missing coarse aggregates (> 3/8 inch) is between 5-20 missing/yd, medium severity (pictured below where the missing coarse aggregates have been dotted with yellow paint) is 21-40 missing/yd, and high severity is > 40 missing/yd.

+MN APMS - ARA

-At low severity, the surface has started to wear away with few (if any) loose particles and the coarse surface aggregate is exposed to 1/4 of its diameter.
-At medium severity, the aggregate and/or binder have worn away with some loose and missing particles, and the surface texture is moderately rough and pitted, but the average depth of erosion is less than /4 inch.
-At high severity, the aggregate and/or binder have worn away with a large amount of loose and missing particles, the surface texture is severely rough and pitted, and the top layer of aggregate has eroded away.
+Weathering - At low severity, the coarse aggregate is slightly exposed due to the wearing away of the fine aggregate.
+At medium severity, the coarse aggregate is exposed up to 1⁄2 the width of the longest side.
+At high severity, the coarse is exposed greater than 1⁄4 the width of the longest side.